If you're looking for answers on how to store winter boots and shoes away for summer, there are a few simple key steps

 Not only will properly maintained & stored footwear keep your favorite shoes around longer, they will also keep you warmer & dryer!

-But before going off to read another post, tell me: how do you usually store your winter boots & shoes?
+But before reading the next post, tell me: how do you usually store your winter boots & shoes?

 Disclaimer: Closely follow the instructions that your winter boots and shoes come with.
 This includes important information on shoe cleaning, deodorizing and storing footwear.
 Attempting to clean & fix your own winter boots may cause irreparable damage to your beloved boots.
 ShoeTease and its partners are not liable for any damages to persons or property arising from any of the advice given in this post.
 Follow advice at your own risk.
 The safest option is always to take your beloved footwear to a shoe professional!